Silvman/WebpackIntellijModulePluginIU/README.md

-# Webpack Intellij Module Plugin for Intellij Idea Ultimate
+# Project Module as Webpack Module Plugin for Intellij Idea Ultimate

 The plugin allows you to add an NPM package as a module to your Idea project to develop it together.